FR

 Recycling Cart Request Form and FAQ

 Dufferin County is undergoing changes to its recycling program.
-This page provides further information on the changes underway, including how to request and determine the appropriately sized recycling cart to meet your household recycling needs.
+This page provides further information on the changes underway, including information on new recycling carts.

 • Expanded List of Accepted Materials: With advancements in the recycling system, residents will now be able to recycle more materials such as hot and cold beverage cups, black plastic containers, frozen juice containers, ice cream tubs, deodorant and toothpaste tubes.
 This expanded list of materials will increase the volume of recyclable materials generated and collected from households.